maliciouuus/pixcorndoc/payment_api.rst

    // Or open in new tab
    window.open(response.payment_url, '_blank');

 **Important**: Never embed the payment URL in an iframe.
-Customers must be redirected to the PayGate.to domain directly.
+Customers must be redirected to the pixcorn.com domain directly.

 Checking Payment Status
 -----------------------